[[caption-width-right:350: ♪ The night will weave its magic spell when the one you love is near ♪]]

 * For all that the dogcatcher is by default the villain of the story, he's not a bad guy.
 He's very gentle with Lady, and while the audience bristles at the borderline-cruel way he talks about how eager he is to euthanize Tramp, you have to remember--''he thinks Tramp is dangerous''.
 He has every reason to believe that this is a stray dog that routinely bites/attacks people; think of how often Tramp's bitten him during his rounds.
 He's never cruel to the dogs he takes in, even talking to them like they're people.
 He's just doing his job, and the way he scratches Lady's ears and tells her about how her family's here to pick her up is very [[EstablishingCharacterMoment sweet]].

 --> "Alright, baby.
-They've come to take you home. *privately* You're too good for a place like this."
+They've come to take you home. *privately* You're too nice a girl to be in this place."